mikyrenato/Project-4-Blog/README.md

 <img src="staticfiles/images/categories.PNG">

-### User(User name after loggin in)
+### User(User name after login in)

-The user button appears when you are loggedin and it is a dropdown menu which includes: "My profile", "Notifications" and "Logout" options.
+The user button appears when you are logged in and it is a dropdown menu which includes: "My profile", "Notifications" and "Logout" options.

 <img src="staticfiles/images/users.PNG">